APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 - Ten paid holidays

-- 12 paid vacation days (5 of which are taken during the last week of July and 1 of which is paid out in August after the intern leaves the Center), and 5 paid professional development/conference days.
+- 12 paid vacation days (1 of which is paid out in August after the intern leaves the Center), and 5 paid professional development/conference days.

 - 10 hours per month of sick time accrued.